zognin/tp/docs/UserGuide.md

 * Client bookmarks are client information that can be copied to an order's client details when adding an order.
 * Client bookmarks are considered duplicates when they have the same phone number.
-* 'Client Bookmarks' may also be referred to as 'Clients' for simplicity.
+* Client Bookmarks may also be referred to as Clients for simplicity.
 * Client bookmarks are sorted in ascending alphabetical order of client name.
   Uppercase letters appear before lowercase letters.

 ### 3.2 Inventory

-* The inventory displays a list of ingredients whose quantities can be tracked.
+* Inventory displays a list of ingredients whose quantities can be tracked.
 * Ingredients are considered duplicates when they have the same name and unit.
 * The matching of names and units are case insensitive.
 * Ingredients in the inventory are sorted by ascending alphabetical order of ingredient name.
   Uppercase letters appear before lowercase letters.

-### 3.3 Order
+### 3.3 Orders

 * Orders contain client details, recipe details, deadline, quantity, price and a completion status.
 * Orders are considered duplicates when they have the same client details, recipe details, deadline and price.